-Even finding a covid-19 vaccine won’t be enough to end the pandemic
+Even finding a COVID-19 vaccine won’t be enough to end the pandemic

 “Cost, distribution system, cold-chain requirements, and delivery of widespread coverage are all potential constriction points in the eventual delivery of vaccines to individuals and communities,” they wrote.
 “All of these issues require global cooperation among organizations involved in health care delivery and economics.”

-Recognizing the financial and logistical bottlenecks for smaller biotech firms, Bill Gates, the philanthropist and Microsoft founder, announced in April on The Daily Show with Trevor Noah that the Bill and Melinda Gates Foundation would make billions of dollars available to help seven undisclosed companies build out manufacturing capacity.
+Recognizing the financial and logistical bottlenecks for smaller biotech firms, Bill Gates, the philanthropist and Microsoft founder, announced in April on The Daily Show with Trevor Noah that the Bill & Melinda Gates Foundation would make billions of dollars available to help seven undisclosed companies build out manufacturing capacity.

 The race for a vaccine is full of risks because no one knows which projects will succeed.
 That forces companies to scale up to produce millions of doses of vaccine that might end up being worthless.
 There is another risk.